Email Counselling Guidelines

 If you are unsatisfied with the response from the Head of Counselling, and Director of REGOS, you can contact BACP directly at BACP Complaints.
 All complaints will be taken seriously.

 It is always wise to have an anti-virus programme installed on your computer.
 You can ask INSRV if you need further advice on this.

 Neither your online counsellor, nor Cardiff University (Counselling Service), can be held responsible for any damage to your computer.

 Keeping your messages secure

-How I secure my records
+How We secure your records

-How long I keep records for
+How long do we keep records for

 We keep records for six years after counselling ends.
 Then we permanently delete records from our computer systems.